farrukhehsan90/would-you-rather/README.md

 # Would You Rather Project

+##Description

+Would you rather is a polling site for existing/membership users to poll and reach a conclusion together on a common matter , related to any field, be it sports, tech or politics!

+Polls are based on two options and the user is given the option to choose from them.
+On successfull submission of the poll, the user receives a confirmation page with the existing votes on the same poll along with its percentage.

+##Installation

+###Dependencies
+npm install or npm i

+###Running the project
+npm start or npm run start

+##Starter Description

 This is the starter code for the final assessment project for Udacity's React & Redux course.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.